Arup0070/Indian-News-Summarizer-Project/README.md

 # Indian-News-Summarizer-Project
 This is a Deep Learning NLP Project.
 The goal of the project is to create a web-based API that can summarize News in a efficient way this API supports English, Hindi and Bengali language and can summarize news articles in a brief manner.
+This API uses Bert-Large-CNN model used and fine tuned with 12000 indian news artical and pytorch GPU used for fine tune the model.